DavidJKTofan/davidjktofan.me/content/post/cloudflare-for-teams/index.md

 #### Connect from a Client Machine

-Now in order to connect from a client machine (i.e. my MacBook), first I needed to install cloudflared daemon on it too.
+Now in order to connect from a client machine (i.e. my MacBook), first I needed to install `cloudflared` on it too.
-Taking macOS as an example, I installed cloudflared with Homebrew:
+Taking macOS as an example, I installed `cloudflared` with Homebrew:

     brew install cloudflare/cloudflare/cloudflared